mattrothenberg/vue-elucidate/README.md

 The former is, quite literally, a Vue component (either imported into your current app, or defined inline).

-The latter is an object shaped thusly:
+The latter is either a single object shaped thusly, or an array of objects shaped thusly:

 | Key | Value |
 | --- | --- |